bdwilson/hubitat/Arduino/README.md

 Arduino ESP12/ESP8266 WiFi Maker API Device
 =======
 <br>
 The goal of this device is to call a device refresh AFTER a power failure.
-The goal is to refresh a ''canary'' lightbulb so that Hubitat sees that the light is now on, thus turning whatever lights are using this ''canary'' as a trigger off.
-I use this in order to turn off all of my Zigbee bulbs (Sengled) after a power failure.
-Usually failures are at night, so the goal is to have the lights turned off as soon as the power comes back.
-It takes under 2 seconds for this device to connect to your wireless network (assuming your network gear and hubitat is on a UPS), and make the HTTP call to the Hubitat Maker API.
+My smart bulbs (Sengled) are pretty dumb - in the event of a power failure, they turn on, even if they were off before the power outage.
+To combat this, I have a "canary" bulb in my attic that I never turn on - the only time it comes on is during a power outage, so my goal was to use this as the trigger to turn all the other lights off after an outage.
+The issue I ran into is that Hubitat doesn't know that the status of the bulb changed after a power outage (not sure why because this worked fine on SmartThings), anyhow, the point of this device is to trigger an API call after the power outage to tell Hubitat to refresh my ''canary'' lightbulb so that Hubitat sees that the light is now on, thus turning whatever lights are using this ''canary'' as a trigger within Rule Machine.
+Since we experience most of our power failures at night, the goal is to have the lights turned off as soon as the power comes back.
+It takes about 1`second for this device to connect to your wireless network (assuming your network gear and hubitat is on a UPS), and make the HTTP call to the Hubitat Maker API.
 In reality you could use this code to do any sort of action when the power comes